Azoy/swift-evolution/proposals/nnnn-mutex.md

 ///
 /// The `Mutex` type offers non-recursive exclusive access to the state
 /// it is protecting by blocking threads attempting to acquire the lock.
-/// Only one execution context at a time has access to the value stored
+/// At any one time, only one execution context at a time has access to
-/// within the `Mutex` allowing for exclusive access.
+/// the value stored within the `Mutex` allowing for exclusive access.
 ///
 /// An example use of `Mutex` in a class used simultaneously by many
 /// threads protecting a `Dictionary` value: